 "Biggs Family Residency," to support the Biggs Family Residency in Classics.

-Financial contributions can also be mailed to the Alumni and Development Office with a note indicating that the gift is designated for the Classics department or, if you wish, one of the funds listed above.
+Financial contributions can also be mailed to the University Advancement Office with a note indicating that the gift is designated for the Classics department or, if you wish, one of the funds listed above.

 Washington University in St. Louis

 Any gift is much appreciated.
 Here are a few specific ways to help.

 Robert Lamberton and Susan Rotroff Fund in Classics

 This fund supports summer study by undergraduate or graduate students in the Department of Classics or the Department of Art History and Archaeology whose primary interest is in the art and archaeology of ancient Greece and/or Rome.

 Herbert taught at Washington University for more than 30 years and was the author of numerous books, monographs and catalogs.
 His memorial fund supports internships and similar opportunities for undergraduate and graduate students.

 George Pepe retired from the Classics faculty in 2015.
 At George’s request, his honorary scholarship supports students of Classics or Text and Tradition with financial need.

 Biggs Family Residency